#1

 Computational thinking can be developed through everyday activities.
 (We know how busy you are - no extra time needed)

 Candice is the Director of Coding Lab®.
-She heads the operations and community engagement divisions and has worked with schools and organisations to bring programming to children.
+She heads the operations and community engagement divisions and has worked with schools and organisations to bring coding to kids.

 As a mother of 2 preschoolers, she is passionate about imparting Computational Thinking to kids and strongly believes that programming is a must-have skill for every kid in todays economy.